RIPE-Atlas-Community/ripe-atlas-community-contrib/README.md

 Below are the links to other independantly hosted projects:

+## DNS Hackathon 2023

+Materials from this hackathons have been documented in another repository: https://github.com/DNS-Hackathon-2023/

+## Quantum Internet Hackathon 2022

+Materials from this hackathons have been documented in another repository: https://github.com/Lizaterdag/QIH-2022/

 ## Project by Hoge School Utrecht: "RIPE Alerts", May 2022

 * https://github.com/Wolframfriele/ripe-alerts